rshk/pygpgme/docs/source/api.rst

 .. py:data:: PROTOCOL_SPAWN

-     [#missing-const]_ Special protocol for use with gpgme_op_spawn.
+     [#missing-const]_ Special protocol for use with ``gpgme_op_spawn``.

 .. py:data:: PROTOCOL_UNKNOWN

      [#missing-const]_ Reserved for future extension.
 You may use this to indicate that the used protocol is not known to the application.
-Currently, GPGME does not accept this value in any operation, though, except for gpgme_get_protocol_name.
+     Currently, GPGME does not accept this value in any operation, though, except for ``gpgme_get_protocol_name``.

 Key Listing Mode
 ----------------

+Bitwise OR combinations of the following constants can be used as values for :py:attr:`Context.keylist_mode`.

+.. py:data:: KEYLIST_MODE_LOCAL

-- ``KEYLIST_MODE_LOCAL`` specifies that the local keyring should be searched for keys in the keylisting operation.
+    Specifies that the local keyring should be searched.
 This is the default.

+.. py:data:: KEYLIST_MODE_EXTERN

-- ``KEYLIST_MODE_EXTERN`` specifies that an external source should be searched for keys in the keylisting operation.
-The type of external source is dependant on the crypto engine used and whether it is combined with ``KEYLIST_MODE_LOCAL``.
+    Specifies that an external source should be searched.
+The type of external source is dependant on the crypto engine used and whether it is combined with :py:data:`KEYLIST_MODE_LOCAL`.
 For example, it can be a remote keyserver or LDAP certificate server.

+.. py:data:: KEYLIST_MODE_SIGS

-- ``KEYLIST_MODE_SIGS`` specifies that the key signatures should be included in the listed keys.
+    Specifies that the key signatures should be included in the listed keys.

+.. py:data:: KEYLIST_MODE_SIG_NOTATIONS

-- [#missing-const]_ ``KEYLIST_MODE_SIG_NOTATIONS`` specifies that the signature
-  notations on key signatures should be included in the listed keys.
-This only works if KEYLIST_MODE_SIGS is also enabled.
+    [#missing-const]_ Specifies that the signature notations on key signatures should be included in the listed keys.
+This only works if :py:data:`KEYLIST_MODE_SIGS` is also enabled.

+.. py:data:: KEYLIST_MODE_WITH_SECRET

-- [#missing-const]_ ``KEYLIST_MODE_WITH_SECRET`` returns information about the presence
-  of a corresponding secret key in a public key listing.
+    [#missing-const]_ Returns information about the presence of a corresponding secret key in a public key listing.
 A public key listing with this mode is slower than a standard listing but can be used instead of a second run to list the secret keys.
 This is only supported for GnuPG versions >= 2.1.

+.. py:data:: KEYLIST_MODE_EPHEMERAL

-- [#missing-const]_ ``KEYLIST_MODE_EPHEMERAL`` specifies that keys flagged as ephemeral
-  are included in the listing.
+    [#missing-const]_ Specifies that keys flagged as ephemeral are included in the listing.

+.. py:data:: KEYLIST_MODE_VALIDATE

-- [#missing-const]_ ``KEYLIST_MODE_VALIDATE`` specifies that the backend should do key or certificate validation and not just get the validity information from an internal cache.
+    [#missing-const]_ Specifies that the backend should do key or certificate validation and not just get the validity information from an internal cache.
 This might be an expensive operation and is in general not useful.
     Currently only implemented for the S/MIME backend and ignored for other backends.

 Encryption Flags
 ----------------

+Bitwise OR combinations of the following constants can be used for the ``flags`` parameter of :py:meth:`Context.encrypt` and :py:meth:`Context.encrypt_sign`.

 .. py:data:: ENCRYPT_ALWAYS_TRUST